jts272/pp3-lidl-bake-mate/README.md

 Exceptions are handled in the event that the user submits a date that is not valid, or a past date that the program and database already have data for.
-Note that this does not invlove Python date objects.
+Note that this does not involve Python date objects.
 The user is prompted to enter a string *in a specified date format* which correlates to how the Google Sheet is set up.
 Of further note is that user input on the ACD is numerical.